Art of Nursing Competency Framework:

 Competency: Recognises moral dimensions of care encounters

-Observable Behaviours: Identifies ethical tensions in scenarios
+Observable Behaviours: Identifies ethical tensions in scenarios and the causes of these.

-Measurable Indicators: Ability to articulate values and dilemmas
+Measurable Indicators: Ability to articulate values and dilemmas and the biases and structural violence that cause inequity.

 Domain: Creative Expression

-Assessment Methods: Portfolio of learning, placement hosts and service user feedback, creative outputs
+Assessment Methods: Portfolio of creative outputs.

 Level 2: Proficient (Registered Nurse / Early Career)